 Not only hosting breathtaking natural beauty, but Gauja National Park also houses many incredible cultural and historical sites, such as museums, old churches, and castles.
 The most famous museum in this park is the Turaida Museum-Reserve.

-One of the most refined legacies of the Russian emperors, Rundale Palace, should be in your list of Latvia travel.
+One of the most refined legacies of the Russian emperors, Rundale Palace, should be on your list of Latvia travel.
 Majestically standing in the center of a vast landscaped garden, Rundale Palace will blow your mind.

 The construction of this palace was completed in 1768.
 However, Rundale Palace was damaged during World War I and World War II.
 It was restored by the Supreme Soviet of Latvian USSR in 1965 and 1971, and in 1972, Rundale Palace Museum was open.